tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 ## Simple Authorization

-The [AuthorizeAttribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizeattribute) attribute controlls authorization.
+The [AuthorizeAttribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizeattribute) attribute controls authorization.

 When placed on a controller then all controller actions required an authenticated request.